 Wings: A forgotten sitcom gem of the 1990s

-NBC was once a master of the television airwaves, beginning in the mid-1980s and stretching all the way in to the early 2000s.
-A laundry list of hit sitcoms still live on in the memory of audiences and multiple streaming services.
+NBC was once a master of the television airwaves, beginning in the mid-1980s and stretching all the way to the early 2000s.
+A laundry list of hit sitcoms live on in the memory of audiences and multiple streaming services.
 Cheers, Friends, Seinfeld, The Cosby Show, Frasier, and The Office are but a few that captivated audiences (and in some cases, revered to this day).

 There is one show, however, rarely mentioned among these behemoths.
 A show that was funny, witty, and endearing, star-making and delightful.
 This was a show that took the office workplace comedy to new heights.
 Quite literally.
 Wings was underrated in its time and remains so to this day.

 Wings premiered on NBC in April 1990.
 Created by David Angell, Peter Casey, and David Lee (all of Cheers fame), the show lasted eight seasons and 172 episodes.
-Given the time of the year when it first aired (kind of a wasteland at that time), there was a good chance it was given the "let's see if it sticks" treatment by ordering only six episodes for that first season.
+Given the time of the year when it first aired (kind of a wasteland in that era), there was a good chance it was given the "let's see if it sticks" treatment by ordering only six episodes for that first season.
 Surviving takeoff, Wings would make its final departure on May 21, 1997.

 Over the course of Wings, we primarily followed the lives of brothers and pilots Joe (Tim Daly) and Brian (Steven Daly) Hackett.
 Along with Helen Chapel (Crystal Bernard), Roy Biggins (David Schramm), Fay Evelyn Schlob Dumbly DeVay Cochran (Rebecca Schull), Lowell Mather (Thomas Haden Church), Antonio Scarpacci (Tony Shalhoub) and plenty of guest stars to fill the terminal at Tom Nevers Field on the island of Nantucket twice over, Wings entertained from start to finish.